sharmavins23/Baremetal-Teaching/Lecture Notes/01 Setup and Basics/01-00 Overview and Topics.md

 ## What are we programming?

-We're programming a Raspberry Pi (4, 3, 2, whatever you have.)
+We're programming a Raspberry Pi (4, 3, whatever you have.)
+The course instructions will be specified towards Raspberry Pi 4, but Raspberry Pi 3 will still work.

 ### No, really?

 In all seriousness, we're programming on the actual metal.
 Hence, the term **"baremetal"**.
 The idea is to program a microcontroller by itself (so, without any of the higher-level abstractions.)
+This also means that we'll be writing our own operating system and kernel.

 EE students will remember (and possibly shudder at) taking the course EE 200.
 In this course, students programmed Atmel microcontrollers to emulate state